The Oxford & Cambridge Singing School

 Samantha Wickham studied Classics at university before working in HR management for many years within the banking and insurance industry.
 Samantha is responsibile for the business managment, marketing and administration of the Singing School.
 She and Edward have three children and they are passionate about giving children the opportunity to explore classical music in a fun and rewarding way.

 Ben read music at St Catharine’s College Cambridge, where he was Organ Scholar.
 Here he helped to run the first collegiate choir for girls in the UK, and conducted the university wind orchestra.
 Specialising in composition, he became a Royal Philharmonic Society Young Artist when his string quartet ‘In Memoriam’ gained first prize from the Imperial War Museum.
 Commissions include a set of canticles premiered in St Paul’s Cathedral, a song-cycle of 28 Haikus, a short film at Ealing Studios, an opera about the life of St Catharine and a cabaret-musical performed in London and Edinburgh.
 Ben has worked regularly with Heritage Opera, MD-ing tours of ‘La Boheme’, ‘The Barber of Seville’, ‘Tosca’ and ‘The Marriage of Figaro’.
 As MD of theatre company The Ruby Dolls, he has performed cabarets around the UK and on BBC Radio.
 Most recently Ben was Musical Director for Tooting Arts Club’s highly acclaimed West End transfer of ‘Sweeney Todd’.
 Ben has taught and accompanied at Birmingham School of Acting, Oxford School of Drama, Millennium School of Performing Arts, and has led workshops at the Urdang Academy and London Studio Centre.
 He has toured with Youth Music Theatre UK, and spent a year accompanying for the musical theatre course at the Royal Academy and at Guildhall.
-He is currently the Genesis Sixteen Conducting Scholar 2016-17, and continues to run choirs in Ealing, whilst offering private voice and keyboard tuition.
+He was the Genesis Sixteen Conducting Scholar 2016-17, and continues to run choirs in Ealing, whilst offering private voice and keyboard tuition.

 Ana-Maria Rincon attended the Guildhall School of Music on a scholarship where she specialised in Early Music.
 In her final year she was awarded the Celia Mizony prize and along with her group ‘Musikfreunde’ won the Early Music Network Competition.